kcm3394/url-shortener/README.md

 With the default yaml file, go to localhost:8080/urlshort to be redirected to the original Gophercise repo.

 ## Flags
-The yaml file is customizable via flags.
+The file is customizable via flags.

 ```
 $ cd main
+$ go build main.go
 $ ./main -h

 Usage of ./main:
-  -yaml string
+  -file string
-        a yaml file in the format of
-        '- path: /some-path
-           url: https://www.some-url.com/demo' (default "default.yml")
+        the file containing shortened paths to URLs in either yaml or json format (default "default.yml")
 ```